fusterma/JUAS2024/Tutorials2024.md

 Questions:

 1. Run the Tutorial4.madx file to compute the twiss of the new thin lens lattice.
-Using the chromaticities obtained, compute the tunes for $\Delta p / p = 10^{-3}$.Using the chromaticity computed using the twiss command, compute the tunes for particles with $\Delta p/p = 10^{-3}$ using the following equation:
+Using the chromaticity computed using the twiss command, compute the tunes for particles with $\Delta p/p = 10^{-3}$ using the following equation:

      $\Delta Q = dq \times \frac{\Delta p}{p}$